Malcolm Falkus: Career

+Later life

 Falkus returned to the UK and lived in Norwich, Norfolk.
-UK and Cambodian police cooperated in an investigation of child abuse allegations in Cambodia.
-On 28 November 2017 Falkus was found hanged by the neck (aged 77) at his home in Arrandale Lodge Earlham Road Norwich.
+On 28 November 2017, Falkus was found hanged by the neck (aged 77) at his home in Arrandale Lodge Earlham Road Norwich.
 The Norfolk Coroner opened an inquest on 2 February 2018, and an in camera inquiry hearing was held on 2 October 2018 when the coroner gave a verdict of suicide.
 His funeral service was held at St George’s Catholic parish on 11 December 2017.
 He died intestate and administration of his estate was granted in London on 19 March 2018.
-Several former colleagues posted a flattering obituary, no longer available, on the University of New England's website.